top of page

 Key Points:

 1. Statutory Rights: Homeowners have the right to install compliant hurricane protection.
 Any HOA rule attempting to prohibit or restrict these rights would be invalid.
-(Florida Statute 720.304(4)).
+(HB 293).

 Practical and Safety Considerations